 It should be between 750 and 1000 words in length and be written for an audience of educated people not in your discipline.
 Check if project involves any activity requiring compliance review

 If above is checked, you need to contact your faculty mentor to complete the application for review.
 Note: The final review of your project will be delayed until this step has been completed.Budget List each item or service requested and the estimated cost.
 Student salary is not allowed.
 Briefly explain why each item is being requested (e.g., how it is related to the project).

-Budget should not be used to purchase office supplies, routine photocopying, or software already installed on department computers.
+Note: Budget can not be used to print posters, purchase office supplies, routine photocopying, or software already installed on department computers.
 Students should take advantage of camera and tape recorder rental service available through the E.H.
 Butler Library.
 Identify any anticipated publication, presentation, exhibit, and/or performance resulting from the research/creative activity.

 Project Information to be Completed By Faculty Mentor Statement of the Faculty Advisor.
 Statement of the Faculty Advisor.

-Provide a statement (around 350 words) describing how you plan to mentor (support) the student throughout the proposed activity
+Provide a statement (approximately 500 words) describing how you will mentor (guide and support) the student throughout the proposed activity

 and the preparation of the student(s) to undertake the project.
 Be very specific about how many times per week you plan to meet with your